 - Optional: A consumer-grade battery load tester

-Before spending too much time testing the battery, we recommend you make sure there are no simple solutions like forgetting to turn off the kill switch, not having the gear shifter in “park” or keeping the brake lever activated.
-Such mechanical safety features that may prevent your ATV from starting vary from model to model.
-Here is a complete guide for when an ATV won’t start.
+Before spending too much time testing the battery, we recommend you make sure there are no simple solutions like forgetting to turn off the kill switch, not having the gear shifter in “park,” or keeping the brake lever activated.

 If you notice any of the following defects, there is a good chance your battery is bad beyond repair.
-Replace it with a new one, no further testing is necessary.
+Replace it with a new one; no further testing is necessary.

 Bumps or bulges in the outer casing